kshedden/dbucket/README.md

  "data frames".

-Dbucket has somewhat similar goals as [Apache Orc](https://orc.apache.org/), but is considerably simpler, and specific to Go, as it uses [gobs](https://blog.golang.org/gobs-of-data) and some other Go-specific data formats.
+Dbucket has somewhat similar goals as [Apache Orc](https://orc.apache.org/), but is considerably simpler, and is specific to Go, as it uses [gobs](https://blog.golang.org/gobs-of-data) and some other Go-specific data formats.